 Experimentation also plays a role; marketers want the freedom to test boundaries, and a broad range of questions requires a broad range of data to answer new questions.
 Multiple data models account for the innumerable intersections between a customer’s desire, marketers’ intent, and an organization’s constraints at any moment in time.
 Experimentation is about assigning certain data to a certain model to test, for example, the likelihood of a customer to buy based on a previous interaction.

+Data orchestration is a process carried out by a piece of software that takes siloed data from multiple data storage locations, combines it, and makes it available to data analysis tools.
 A laser focus on data infusion as it relates to the vitality of data-driven models is half the battle for marketers for seizing the right moment of interaction with a customer.
 Data orchestration completes the picture, beyond orchestrating channel connectivity with a next-best action for a customer to include behind-the-scenes orchestration, with a system in place that ensures data flows where and when it’s needed.

 Having the appropriate connectivity with automatic cleansing, merging, matching, and data transport, as well as automatic feeding into tools for model building, training, and assessment and into every task associated with orchestration is vital for marketers to achieve their personalization ambitions.
 An analogy can be made to building a luxury new home but skimping on the plumbing; a gleaming new data model will quickly become a dilapidated shack without a continual data pipeline that guarantees a proper flow from the data source to every orchestration touchpoint.
 Manually “carrying” data around via spreadsheets is a big culprit for missed data opportunities, introducing the possibility of data becoming stale, being put into the wrong campaign, lost or otherwise misused.